The Power of Obedience: A Path to Love and Faith

 Obedience is Love

-When we obey the commands of God, we show our love for Him.
+When we obey God's commands, we demonstrate our love for Him.
 Let’s take the example of children.
-The parents out there will identify with this example.
+Parents will likely identify with this example.
 Suppose you ask your child to clean their room, and they decide they aren’t going to do it.
 Your child isn’t showing you very much love or respect by disobeying.
 However, they don’t know that you’re asking them to clean their room because you know there will be a half-eaten sandwich from last week, a spoiled glass of milk, and other things you probably don’t want to know about.
 You’re looking out for them because you don’t want their room, and eventually, your house becomes insect and rodent-infested.

-This is the same with a command from God.
+This is equivalent to a command from God.
 He doesn’t command because he has nothing better to do.
 Instead, he commands you to keep yourself safe and free from harm.
 So, for example, don’t steal because it is wrong; you might end up in jail or worse.

 For this is what love for God is: to keep his commands.
 And his commands are not a burden.
 1 John 5:3 (CSB)